 Typically, any person who makes a report to the ASR will be alerted as to what form the follow-up will take.

 What happens to the reported information?

 Information gathered about a student and the actions taken are documented and maintained separately from academic records in accordance with established record-keeping norms.
 The information gathered also provides background information in the event concerns persist or the situation worsens.

 What should I do if a report has already been submitted and the student’s level of distress appears to be getting worse?

 Occasionally, a student who has been reported to ASR may exhibit symptoms of distress that increase.
 In this case, an enhanced level of intervention may be needed to prevent further distress.
 Communicate your ongoing concern in the same manner you communicated your initial concern.
 By doing so, you create an opportunity for identifying another means of supporting the student and diminishing the likelihood of a crisis.

-This Information is provided by The Center for Counseling and Psychological Services in collaboration with the Division of Student Affairs and Campus Life.
+This Information is provided by The Center for Counseling and Psychological Services in collaboration with the Associate Provost for Student Life.
 For additional resources and for information about the Assisting Students at Risk Initiative, go to: /sacl/services/assist.
 For information about CAPS services, go to: /sacl/counseling